storyboardcreativity/Z-Camera-E1-Reverse-Engineering/README.md

 ###### 4K (3840x2160) 24 fps patches
 - You can force H.264 100 Mb/s bitrate.
 - You can force H.264 GOP size = 1 (All-Intra mode).
+###### Uncompressed PCM 16-bit sound instead of AAC
+- You can record uncompressed sound in all modes

 ## How to apply patch from this repository?
 Each patch is an "autoexec.asc" file.
 You just place it on the root of your micro-sd card and start E1 with this micro-sd card in it.
 Patch is applied automatically.
 If you want to disable patch - just remove "autoexec.asc" from your micro-sd card.